John Harbaugh: Baltimore Ravens head coach

 In each of Harbaugh's first four seasons and again in 2014, every AFC Champion defeated the Ravens in the playoffs (although only the 2008 Pittsburgh Steelers and 2014 New England Patriots were able to actually win the Super Bowl).

-In the 2014 AFC Wild Card round of the NFL playoffs, Harbaugh's Ravens beat the Pittsburgh Steelers in Heinz Field in a dominant 30–17 victory, which was the Ravens' first playoff victory against the Steelers in the history of the franchise.
+In the 2014 season, Harbaugh and the Ravens finished with a 10–6 record and finished third in the AFC North.
+Despite the third-place finish, the Ravens made the postseason.
+In the Wild Card Round of the NFL playoffs, Harbaugh's Ravens beat the Pittsburgh Steelers in Heinz Field in a dominant 30–17 victory, which was the Ravens' first playoff victory against the Steelers in the history of the franchise.
 However, the next week, the Ravens lost 31–35 in the AFC Divisional round to the New England Patriots after the Ravens were unable to hold two separate 14-point leads.
 After the game, Harbaugh complained about the Patriots' uncommon but legal tactics of declaring receivers eligible and ineligible, saying "It was clearly deception."

 In 2015, Harbaugh had his first losing season with the Ravens.
 The Ravens lost many close games and key players like Joe Flacco, Justin Forsett, Steve Smith Sr., Eugene Monroe, and Terrell Suggs all suffered season-ending injuries.
 They finished third in the AFC North with a 5–11 record.

+In the 2016 season, Harbaugh and the Ravens finished with an 8–8 record and missed the postseason.

 On August 28, 2017, Harbaugh signed a one-year contract extension, keeping him under contract through the 2019 season.
+In the 2017 season, the Ravens finished with a 9–7 record but missed the playoffs.

+In the 2018 season, Harbaugh led the Ravens to a 10–6 record and won the AFC North.
+The season featured the emergence of Lamar Jackson as the quarterback of the team.
+The Ravens faced off against the Los Angeles Chargers in the Wild Card Round and lost 23–17.

-On January 24, 2019, Harbaugh signed a four year contract extension, keeping him under contract through the 2022 season.
+On January 24, 2019, Harbaugh signed a four-year contract extension, keeping him under contract through the 2022 season.

 During the season, Harbaugh led the Ravens to a 14–2 record in the regular season and secured the number 1 seed in the AFC playoffs.
-In the divisional playoff game against the Tennessee Titans, the Ravens lost the game 28–12.
+In the Divisional Round against the Tennessee Titans, the Ravens lost the game 28–12.
 For his work during the 2019 season, Harbaugh was honored as the AP NFL Coach of the Year.